bstarynk/monimelt/README.md

 We require [Go 1.8](https://beta.golang.org/doc/go1.8) at least (on Linux/x86-64) because we need plugins.

+So the command to build this is `gb build` and its produces the `bin/monimelt` executable.

+Once dependencies have been installed and built, we have been able to use the standard `go build` to compile this, e.g. with `GOPATH=$PWD:$PWD/vendor go build -v monimelt` (producing the `./monimelt` executable)

 ### external dependencies

 We depend on several **external packages** (including indirect dependencies)